15 Feb 2018

 Recommended to anyone who likes warm-hearted and - in the end - uplifting women’s fiction.

-(Note that 'The Wedding Gift' is not currently in print, although this book along with others by Alexandra Raife can often be found second-hand.
-The Amazon link above is to the Kindle version).
+Note that 'The Wedding Gift' is not currently in print although there is a Kindle edition.
+However this book, along with others by Alexandra Raife, can often be found second-hand.

 Review copyright 2018 Sue's Book Reviews